My Eclectic Bites

 Print

-cinnamon syrup in a glass jar with cinnamon sticks
+Homemade cinnamon syrup in a glass jar with a spoon and cinnamon sticks tied with twine, cozy fall setup on a wooden board.

 Print Recipe